ineffablelucky/DJANGO-OTP-USER-VERIFICATION/README.md

 OTP_TWILIO_TOKEN_VALIDITY = 18000
 OTP_TWILIO_CHALLENGE_MESSAGE = 'Sent by SMS: {token}'
 OTP_TWILIO_TOKEN_TEMPLATE = 'Sent from Django OTP Test App.
 Token is {token}'

+Note: This app may not work in India as Twilio recently changed its policy to not to send sms to India.
+This option MAY be available in Paid Twilio Subscription.